 Benchmarking report compares business performance, debt capacity and M&A activity

-Shaw & Co, the specialist corporate finance advisory firm, has launched the latest of its in-depth annual reports that provides business leaders a powerful sector overview and benchmarking tool to aid decision-making and assist in their investment planning.
+Shaw & Co, the specialist corporate finance advisory firm, has launched the second of its annual in-depth reports into the Automotive, Transport & Logistics (ATL) industry; the latest in its regular series of reports that offer business leaders a powerful sector overview and benchmarking tool to aid their decision-making.

-Rick Martignetti, Manager – Business Funding at Shaw & Co, and editor of the report, said: “We are delighted to launch our latest annual report into the Healthcare and Life Sciences industry.
+Colin Burns, Director – Business Funding, at Shaw & Co and editor of the report, said: “We are delighted to have launched our second annual, in-depth Automotive, Transport & Logistics sector report.
 We hope it will help SME business owners benchmark their own and their peers’ performance in the sector and aid their decision-making processes.
-Our aim is to provide small business leaders with free access to the same market intelligence as larger blue-chip corporates, which benefit from investment banking advisors.
+Our aim is to provide small business leaders with free access to the same market intelligence as larger blue-chip corporates, who benefit from investment banking advisors.
 The report will also provide SMEs with valuable insight in terms of their relative creditworthiness and attractiveness from an M&A point of view.”

 – Ends –

 Roddy.firstname.lastname@example.org 020 7623 2368

 Shaw & Co is a leading corporate finance advisory firm that helps business leaders and SME owners across the UK to buy, sell, or fund the growth of a business.
 The Bristol-based firm, which was founded by Jim Shaw in 2011, has one of the largest advisory teams in the South West, specialising in a range of services from developing acquisition and exit strategies, business valuations and funding readiness advice, to trade sales, mergers, management buy-outs, and securing finance for growth projects, acquisitions and MBOs.